CENTRAL PERU BIRDING TOUR

 DAY 4 - HUASCARAN NATIONAL PARK

-Long drive from Yungay to Huanuco going through the Cordillera Blanca.
-This drive ordinarily takes around 8 hours but extensive construction enroute is currently adding another couple hours to the transfer.
-The scenery beyond Huaraz is quite dramatic, featuring high white-capped mountains of the central Andes.
-Birding sites enroute are limited and with current construction delays not likely feasible to visit.
-Night at a hotel in Huanuco.
+We'll depart after early breakfast for a long drive from Yungay to Huanuco.
+This drive ordinarily takes around 8 hours but extensive construction en route is currently adding another couple hours to the transfer.
+We'll pass through the Cordillera Blanca and into the Cordillera Huayhuash beyond Huaraz, where the scenery becomes quite dramatic, featuring high white-capped mountains of the central Andes.
+Birding sites en route are limited, and with current construction delays, we probably won't have time for any birding stops.
+Overnight at a hotel in Huanuco.

 DAY 6 - BOSQUE UNCHOG